The Talent Management Process: A Definitive Guide for 2026

 • Additional time off

-• Individual team members get clarity around their advancement path and can set personal goals
+• Individual team members get clarity around their advancement path and can set personal goals and make improvements

 • Collectively, teams get a better understanding of how their roles and departments may evolve through a sale, acquisition, merger, or initial public offering (IPO)